Firma electrónica obligatoria en informes de tasación

 The regulations require documents to be electronically signed in a manner that ensures:

-- Authenticity: it is possible to verify who has signed.
+• Authenticity: It is possible to verify who signed it.

-- Traceability: there is a certified digital record of the process.
+• Traceability: A certified digital record of the process is maintained.

 In addition, appraisal companies are required to implement technical procedures to ensure that documents are not altered once signed and that they can be retained with legal guarantees.
 This raises the technical requirements and makes electronic signatures with certified custody an indispensable solution.